Tool assembly: IFB

 IFB infrastructure gives you access to several flavours of computing resources, according to your needs and expertise:

 - Several clusters hosted either at IFB-Core or on any of the member platforms.
 You can request accounts on any of the member clusters.

-- The Galaxy France portal operated by the IFB or any of the local instances operated by IFB bioinformatics facilities.
+- The Galaxy France portal operated by IFB members in complement of the Galaxy Europe.

 - The cloud federation Biosphere allows the deployment of ready-to-use appliances (virtual machines with all required software installed for analysis) for several scientific domains (Genomics, Bioimaging, Metabolomics, etc.).
 A list of the different appliances is available on the RainBio catalogue.
 You can log in here using your academic credentials.